Home/NBA

 ADVERTISEMENT

-And even after a disappointing international campaign, Nikola is mapping his offseason priorities with precision.
-Integrating with new teammates on Denver’s roster remains front and center.
-Because the Nuggets didn’t sit still this offseason.
+And even after a disappointing international campaign, Nikola Jokic is mapping out his priorities.
+The Nuggets didn’t sit still this offseason.
 They added veteran guard Tim Hardaway Jr., bringing experience and shooting depth to the backcourt.
-Center Jonas Valanciunas arrives as both a backup and occasional frontcourt partner for Nikola Jokic.
-DaRon Holmes returns from a torn right Achilles that ended his rookie season, adding length and defensive versatility.
+Center Jonas Valanciunas arrived as both a backup and occasional frontcourt partner for Nikola Jokic.
+DaRon Holmes returns from a torn right Achilles tendon that ended his rookie season.

 Read Top Stories First From EssentiallySports